Update your pergola with a fresh coat of paint to achieve maximum curb appeal.

-- Power washer or other tool to scrape off old paint
+- Pressure washer or putty knife to scrape off old paint

 - Sander or sand paper

 - Frog tape